 A stacked cake takes more time and effort to create and needs support.
 That’s why the cost is higher.
 Fondant is also more finicky to work with therefore costing more than a buttercream iced cake.

 Who really enjoys eating fondant?
-Give us buttercream or cream cheese icing!
+Give us a nice buttercream or cream cheese icing!

 How to save money on your wedding cake